biothings/biothings.api/docs/doc/standalone.rst

 that can easily be maintained and kept up-to-date.
 The idea is, for any user, to be able to run her own APIs locally, fulfulling differents needs:

-* keep all APIs requests private and on local to your own server
+* keep all APIs requests private and local to your own server
 * enriching existing and publicly available data found on our APIs with some private data
+* run API on your own architecture to perform heavy queries that would sometimes be throttled out from online services

 ***********
 Quick Links